Android Download & Installation Guide

 Snippets and Dictionary entries mixed up (1.5.2): Entries could get crossed with each other during sync.

-Dictated text not inserted correctly in Gmail on Samsung (1.5.0): Text insertion now works correctly in apps that use web-based text fields.
+Text insertion in apps using web-based text fields (1.5.0): Text insertion now works correctly in apps that use web-based text fields.

 App slow to start or unresponsive after rebooting (1.5.0): Startup was improved to prevent the app from becoming unresponsive when the phone restarts.